UCSF-CBI/c4/docs/software/software-modules.md

 ```

 <div class="alert alert-warning" role="alert" markdown="1">
-**For jobs, software modules need to be loaded in the submitted job script** - it is <em>not</em> enough to load them in the terminal before submitting the job to the scheduler.
+**For jobs, software modules need to be loaded in the submitted job script** - it is _not_ enough to load them in the terminal before submitting the job to the scheduler.
 </div>

 To disable ("unload") R, that is, remove it from the search path, do: